 Test coordinators use TIDE throughout the testing process—to manage staff and student information, monitor test progress, and perform administrative functions.

-Test Administration (TA) Interface
+Test Administrator (TA) Interface

 Proctors use the TA Interface to administer and monitor the test on test day.

 The secure browser is the student testing application used for the preadministration session as well as testing.
-It prevents students from using other applications and from copying test information and must be installed on all test-taker devices.
+It prevents students from using other applications and from copying test information and must be installed on all test taker devices.
 The secure browser you install depends on the operating system your students use.

 Digital Test Practice